ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Code Along: Create a Review Model

-Lets use a rails generator to create the review model.
-This will also create a migration for this model.
+Lets use a rails generator to create the Review Model.
+This will also create a migration for this Review Model.

 **Create the Review Model and Migration.
 Apply the migration**
 ```
-rails g model Review name comment:text movie:references
+rails g model Review name:string comment:text movie:references
 rake db:migrate
 ```